-In another aspect, a data object located and/or otherwise identified by data object information in response to receiving a data object request must match a query identified by the 5 data object request.
-Alternatively or additionally, a data object request may include an instruction and/or input for generating a data object, and locating the data object may include generating the data object.
-Generating a data object may include creating the data object and/or may include 10 modifying and/or otherwise transforming an existing data object.
+In another aspect, a data object located and/or otherwise 15 identified by data object information in response to receiving a data object request must match a query identified by the data object request.
+Alternatively or additionally, a data object request may include an instruction and/or input for generating a data object, and locating the data object may 20 include generating the data object.
+Generating a data object may include creating the data object and/or may include modifying and/or otherwise transforming an existing data object.
 For example, execution environment 401 of second node 504 may include a template stored in a file system.
-A data object request may identify the template.
-A descriptor handler component 404 may operate to identify a document 15 or other data object that may be created, is being created, and/or has been created based on the template.
-In response to a data object request, execution environment 401 of second node 504 may return a mount descriptor that identifies the created and/or modified data object.
+A 25 data object request may identify the template.
+A descriptor handler component 404 may operate to identify a document or other data object that may be created, is being created, and/or has been created based on the template.
+In response to a data object request, execution environment 401 of 30 second node 504 may return a mount descriptor that identifies the created and/or modified data object.

 As described above, in various aspects, a data object request may be detected and/or represented based on various syntaxes, grammars, vocabularies, and/or languages.
-For example, a data object request may be identified and/or represented according to a file system search syntax, a 25 regular expression language, a structured query language (SQL) query, a universal data object identifier schema, an XPATH based language, an XQuery based language, an XML based language, an HTML based language (formbased), and/or a keyword-value pair based language.
+For 35 example, a data object request may be identified and/or represented according to a file system search syntax, a regular expression language, a structured query language (SQL) query, a universal data object identifier schema, an XPATH based language, an XQuery based language, an 40 XML based language, an HTML based language (formbased), and/or a keyword-value pair based language.

 A data object request and/or a mount descriptor in a communication may be communicated via a network according to a first communications protocol.
-A user message may be exchanged between communicants in the communication via a second communications protocol.
-For 35 and/or a data object request, data object information, and/or example, a data object request and/or a mount descriptor may be sent on behalf of a first communicant by execution environment of a first node including a communications agent representing the first communicant.
-The data object request and/or the mount descriptor may be included in a 40 communication along with a user readable message sent to the execution environment of a second node.
-The communicants represented by the execution environment of the first node and the execution environment of the second node may exchanged via a voice over IP (VoIP) communications protocol.
+A user mes- 45 sage may be exchanged between communicants in the communication via a second communications protocol.
+For example, a data object request and/or a mount descriptor may be sent on behalf of a first communicant by execution environment of a first node including a communications 50 agent representing the first communicant.
+The data object request and/or the mount descriptor may be included in a communication along with a user readable message sent to the execution environment of a second node.
+The communicants represented by the execution environment of the first 55 node and the execution environment of the second node may communicate via one or more exchanges of audio exchanged via a voice over IP (VoIP) communications mation, via network from a node that received match information from the user.
+For example, match information may be received from a browser by a web server.

-Exemplary data objects that may be requested via a data object request include a file, a program component, a data base record, video data, audio data, markup language, binary 50 data, text data, an output of a service.
+Exemplary data objects that may be requested via a data 60 object request include a file, a program component, a data base record, video data, audio data, markup language, binary data, text data, an output of a service.
 Requested data objects may be pre-existing, volatile, and/or generated in response to the request.